KoenZomers/TadoApi/README.md

 This library for C# will allow you to easily communicate with the Tado API and retrieve details about your Tado thermostats and zones and set their temperature.
 ## Version History

+0.3 - released March 26, 2018

+- Fixed an issue where a recursive loop would arise causing a StackOverflow exception as soon as the access token would expire and the refresh token would be used to get a new access token
+- Updated the Client ID and Client Secret to be the special ones set up by Tado for 3rd parties, as by their request
+- Fixed a disposal issue when providing proxy configuration to the Tado session instance

 0.2.1 - released March 13, 2018

 - Added option to provide duration of the heating or off to SetTemperatureCelcius, SetTemperatureFahrenheit and SwitchHeatingOff.
 This can be: until next manual change, until next scheduled event or for a specific duration.